suchan5/Project-3/README.md

 [Wireframe](https://ovenapp.io/view/tl64LcZeN7PnZqOJiHJPfUW862T6BoNZ/gAYR6)
 #### Each pages are interactive and intuitive which makes it easier for users to explore the contents throughout the website.
 * 'Home' page is the first page the users see when they access the domain address.
 A big logo of the website is located in the centre with the two big buttons ('Submit a Recipe' and 'View Recipes') which gives the users a direct idea of what this website is built for.
-* 'Submit a Recipe' page consists of a submission form.
+* 'Submit a Recipe' page (CREATE) consists of a submission form.
 Users can fill up the blank with relevant information such as ingredients to share their recipes.
 Also, images can be uploaded if they want to.
-* 'Board View' page is where users can view the recipe they have just submitted.
+* 'Board View' page (READ) is where users can view the recipe they have just submitted.
 Once submitted, the board view appears for users to check and view the recipe they have just created.
-* 'Edit' page is where users can edit or update the recipes.
+* 'Edit' page (UPDATE) is where users can edit or update the recipes.
 No authentication required.
 Anyone can access a recipe simply by clicking the recipe and also can click the edit button to update the selected recipe.
-* 'Delete' page is where users can delete the recipes.
+* 'Delete' page (DELETE) is where users can delete the recipes.
 Clicking the delete button leads to a confirmation alert page which prompts the users if they want to proceed with the deletion.
 * 'View Recipes' page shows all recipes available in the website.
 Users can search any recipes with search terms or can view recipes by cuisines.